-If a 'Shared' HA needs to be used, open FioranoMQ_HA_shared/HAPrimary and FioranoMQ_HA_shared/HASecondary profile in the Studio Profile Manager.
-Right-click on the profile and click on FMQ Shared HA.
-The FMQ Shared HA wizard is displayed.
+If a Shared HA needs to be used, open the FioranoMQ\HA\shared/HAPrimary and the FioranoMQ\HA\shared/HASecondary profiles in the Studio Profile Manager.
+Right-click on the profile, and click on FMQ Shared HA to display the FMQ Shared HA wizard.

 2. All required values can be configured using the wizard.
-Upon configuration, rightclick the node and select the Save option from the pop-up menu a.
-BackupServerIp b.
-BackupServerPort
+Upon completing configuration, right-click the node, and select the Save option from the pop-up menu.

-The following properties are available in the FMQ HA replicated wizard.
+The following properties are available in the FMQ HA Replicated wizard.